 Myocarditis and pericarditis are very rare heart conditions that have been linked to the COVID-19 mRNA vaccines.
 Cases of myocarditis post-vaccination have occurred primarily in men, teens, and young adults, within 4 days of the second dose of the vaccine, though most patients recovered with rest and pain medication, and very few were hospitalized.

 It’s important to note, however, that the risk of serious illness or complication from COVID-19 infection is significantly greater than the risk of vaccine-linked myocarditis.
 In fact, there is a higher likelihood of developing myocarditis from COVID-19 infection itself, than from COVID-19 vaccination.
-As there were no reports of myocarditis or pericarditis in children ages 5-11 years in the Pfizer clinical trial, the FDA concluded that the benefit of protection against COVID-19-related illness, hospitalization, and death outweighed the risk of the rare heart conditions.
+As there were no reports of myocarditis or pericarditis in children ages 6 months - 11 years in the Pfizer or Moderna clinical trials, the FDA concluded that the benefit of protection against COVID-19-related illness, hospitalization, and death outweighed the risk of the rare heart conditions.
 However, more data will be needed as the vaccine is used more widely.

 My child already had COVID-19.
 Do they need to be vaccinated?

 Yes, they should still get the vaccine.
 The antibodies produced after COVID-19 infection are variable in terms of how much and how long they last.
 Vaccination provides a more consistent immune response.
 Evidence is emerging that people get better protection by being fully vaccinated compared with having had COVID-19.
 One study showed that unvaccinated people who already had COVID-19 are more than 2 times as likely than fully vaccinated people to get COVID-19 again.

 If your child currently has COVID-19, they should delay the vaccine until they have recovered and are out of the isolation period.